mjdominus/util/README.md

 having to chrid there manually and then chdir back, and may save a conceptual step.

+`lastdl` searches the `$HOME/Downloads` directory for the most recent downloaded file, and simply prints its name.
+This is so that you can easily do `mv $(lastdl) .` or something of that sort.
+The shell mis-handles filenames that contain whitespace, so `lastdl` will rename the file to a whitespace-less one before printing the name.

 `lr` performs rudimentary statistical analysis of its input, including, primarily, linear regression.
 The input should be two columns, of X and Y values, or one column, of Y values (and the X